Navy vs. Temple NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Navy and its opponents have gone over the current 43-point total in seven of 10 games (70%) this season.
+- Navy and its opponents have gone over the current 42.5-point total in seven of 10 games this season.

-- Saturday's over/under is 7.9 points higher than the combined 35.1 PPG average of the two teams.
+- Saturday's total is 7.4 points higher than the combined 35.1 PPG average of the two teams.

-- The 68.7 points per game these two squads have allowed to opponents this season are 25.7 more than the 43 total in this contest.
+- This contest's total is 26.2 points lower than the 68.7 these two squads combine to give up per game in 2021.

-- Midshipmen games this season feature an average total of 48.5 points, a number 5.5 points higher than Saturday's over/under.
+- The average total in Midshipmen games this season is 48.5, six points above Saturday's over/under of 42.5.

-- In 2021, games involving the Owls have averaged a total of 53.7 points, 10.7 more than the set total in this contest.
+- In 2021, games involving the Owls have averaged a total of 53.7 points, 11.2 more than the set over/under in this contest.

 Navy Stats and Trends